gavthetallone/devops-final-project/README.md

 ### Stages

+#### Install Terraform

+First a check is down to see if terraform is installed or not.
+If not a install script is run.

 #### Install Maven
 Making sure maven is installed on the system to run the application and the tests